Update! We originally wrote this guide in 2019 but decided to update it to add Big Commerce and Oracle Commerce Cloud comparison as well.

 Though there are many major players in the ecommerce market, Magento is the leader in the online business world.
 This is due to the perfectly balanced service it offers.

-After their recent acquisition by Adobe, Magento Commerce has become far more accessible to businesses, providing their customers, partners and developers with enormous commerce solutions and experiences.
+After their recent acquisition by Adobe, Magento Commerce has become far more accessible to businesses, providing their customers, partners, and developers with enormous commerce solutions and experiences.
 If you are using Adobe Cloud Products, you should consider Magento as the integrations are already added to the roadmap.

 Luckily, ecommerce enterprise platforms like Magento don’t distinguish between B2B and B2C ecommerce.
-Magento allows you to launch your ecommerce online store for both B2B and B2C solutions and enables you to to run both B2B and B2C storefronts on the same platform.
+Magento allows you to launch your ecommerce online store for both B2B and B2C solutions and enables you to run both B2B and B2C storefronts on the same platform.

 The Forrester Wave market research company named Magento the best B2B platform.
 This ecommerce solution helps B2B companies reach the most difficult business goals as it offers rich, built-in B2B functionality.

 Magento Commerce provides customers with a bundle of flexible modules and plugins.
-There are 4,583 available extensions classified into different categories on Magento Marketplace.
+There are about 5,000 available extensions classified into different categories on Magento Marketplace.
 These extensions are tested and verified by the Magento team and are tailored for online-to-offline retailers, giving many advantages to your online store.
 Magento extensions will assist in converting your sales and managing your supply chain.

 Magento Commerce has an abundance of features to operate, such as multiple stores and multiple locations, various languages, product types (simple, grouped, configurable, virtual, bundle, downloadable, gift card), color swatches and, since Magento 2.3’s release, multiple warehouses, different price tags and a variety of currencies.